Updated May 3, 2023

 |Scala has a multi-core architecture.||Java has CPU cores than that of Scala.|

 |Scala has REPL (Read, Evaluate, Print, and Loop) so that developers can create their own dataset and use a prototype before the project.||Java does not have a REPL loop.|

 |Scala has many applications, but developers do not know much about their compilation.||Java’s compilation is done faster.|

 |Safety management is not done well in Scala.||Safety management is done in Java.|

 |Any number of short-lived objects are created easily.||Object creation is less in Java, and memory management will be a problem.|

 |Using Scala, we can easily split up to 4 cores.||Using Java, cores cannot be split up.|

 |Customization is better in Scala than Java since Java codes are executed, and both should not look alike.||Customization is not better in Java when compared with Scala.|

 |Scala’s validation API is faster and is more customized.||Java’s validation API is complex.|

 This is a guide to the difference between Scala vs Java.
-Here we also discuss the Scala vs Java key differences with infographics, and comparison table.
+Here we also discuss the Scala vs Java key differences with infographics and comparison table in detail.
 You may also have a look at the following articles to learn more –